jindrichmynarz/dissertation/parts/linked_open_data.md

 * Availability of free data
 * Since the data is structured, there is no need for structuring it via content analysis.
 (Although data preparation is definitely necessary.)
 * Data is described in a semantic way

+Plus:

+* Both content and preferences (i.e. contract awards) are expressed in an uniform way.
+* Features that link other datasets can be used to automatically retrieve more features.